EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 # Chapter 6:

 I felt like this situation had happened before.

 “It’s not a joke.”
+I felt the wind in my sails disappear a little.

-“Thanks for trying to cheer me up, Esther.”
-She took a deep breath and pointed her gaze at me.

-“But I did really say those things about you…” Her face scrunched up.
+Karrie took a deep breath.
+“Thanks for trying to cheer me up, Esther, but I did really say those things about you…” she scrunched her nose.

-“The truth is, I always wanted to be friends with you, but you were so hard to talk to…” She bowed her head.
+“The truth is, I’ve always wanted to be friends with you, but it was hard to talk to you…” She bowed her head.
 “I want to apologize\!”

-Being on the receiving end of an apology felt weird.
-I was always the one who apologized.
-Standing there watching the top of her head, my mind turned still.
+The wind disappeared completely.
+I stood frozen as I stared at the top of her head.
+Being on the receiving end of an apology was weird.
+I had always been me on the other side.
+Her hair rustled in the cool summer wind.

 “Ugh, this is so embarrassing\!”
-Karrie couldn’t take it anymore, her cheeks were red like beets.
+Karrie lifted her head, her cheeks red like beets.
 “Just say whether you accept it or not\!”

 “Oh.
 Sorry, I accept your apology.”
-Good save, Karrie.
+Was that how you did it?

 “No\!
 Now it just sounds like I forced you\!”
 Karrie seemed to struggle with something as she hid her face behind her hands.

-“It’s fine Karrie” I stared at her face.
-“I want to be friends with you too”
+I stared at her face.
+“It’s fine Karrie.
+I want to be friends with you too”

 “Really?”
 She peeked between her fingers.
 “Even when I said those things about you?”